 Most of these listed source types should not stand alone as evidence of the actual date and location of an ancestor’s’ birth – so you might want to check many of these sources to provide corroborating evidence.

 - State Birth and Death Indexes – whether online or in a book at a library/archive – these provide dates and sometimes the location of birth.
 But since they are indexes that are most likely entered from birth certificates, hospital reports, or death indexes, you always have to keep in mind that transcription and typing errors can occur.

-- Birth Certificates - this is the best document for establishing date and location of birth.
-Usually they are signed by an attending physician who was there when the baby was born.
+- Birth Certificates – this is the best document for establishing the date and location of birth.
+Usually, they are signed by an attending physician who was there when the baby was born.
 At least for those in the last several decades.

 - Cemetery Records – there are lots of ways to find this information.
 There are several online sites that have information and photos of gravestones, where the date of birth (often only the year) is inscribed.
 And you can visit individual cemeteries where records sometimes are made available.
 But again these are only as good as the information that the purchaser of the gravestone has provided.
 Mistakes can be made.

 - Draft Cards – the applicant must enter their exact birth date.

 - Naturalization and Citizenship Records – Exact birth dates are included.